Blackwater (Game of Thrones): Conception and development

 "Blackwater" is the first episode of the series to take place in one location and does not feature plotlines from characters outside of King's Landing.
+Due to this limited scope, the episode is sometimes considered by critics to be a bottle episode.
 The episode depicts the series's first large-scale war sequence: the confrontation between the Lannisters and the Baratheons towards which most of the season builds.
 Showrunners were concerned that adapting the full scale of the battle described in George R. R. Martin's A Clash of Kings would require a larger budget than the $6 million HBO approved for the episode.
 As a cheaper alternative, early proposals suggested the battle take place mostly offscreen, with viewers experiencing it through the eyes of Cersei Lannister and Sansa Stark, receiving occasional updates from the battlefield as they sheltered in Maegor's Holdfast.
 However, executive producers David Benioff and D. B. Weiss were not satisfied with this idea, believing that it was important the battle be shown.
 Benioff and Weiss eventually convinced HBO to approve a $2 million increase in the episode's budget as well as an extra week of filming in order to stage the battle onscreen.
 The final product cost about $8 million to produce.

 With their still-limited resources, producers decided not to stage the battle precisely as described in the novel but rather to scale it down.
 Producers decided to set the battle at night to make it easier to hide any production errors and to save money on special effects.
 Benioff and Weiss resisted pressure to stage the battle exclusively on land, which would avoid the difficulties of filming on water, because they considered the naval confrontation to be essential to the season's principal storyline.
 Benioff and Weiss opted to craft the battle scenes around characters familiar to the audience to keep the audience engaged while also avoiding expensive wide shots involving many extras.
-Benioff named Saving Private Ryan, Lawrence of Arabia, Spartacus, El Cid, and Zulu as influences on the episode's choreography.
+Benioff named Saving Private Ryan (1998), Lawrence of Arabia (1962), Spartacus (1960), El Cid (1961), and Zulu (1964) as influences on the episode's choreography.